caperren/Archives/README.md

 # Archives
-All old code that's not useful for anything but portfolio's and/or reference.
-Or just to show off how bad some of my old code is.
-XD
+All old code that's not useful for anything but my portfolio and/or reference.
+This includes most of the code from all of my classes at OSU.